LaWebcapsule/directus9/docs/extensions/creating-extensions.md

 ## Publishing your Extension

-To make an extension available to all Directus users, you can publish the npm package created by `@directus/extensions-sdk` to the npm registry.
-Make sure the name of the package follows the naming convention for package extensions: `directus-extension-<extension-name>` or `@<scope>/directus-extension-<extension-name>`.
+To make an extension available to all Directus9 users, you can publish the npm package created by `@directus9/extensions-sdk` to the npm registry.
+Make sure the name of the package follows the naming convention for package extensions: `directus9-extension-<extension-name>` or `@<scope>/directus9-extension-<extension-name>`.
 `<extension-name>` has to be replaced with the name of your extension.

 ## Installing an Extension